 Many children with autism are schooled in public or private school systems.
 Parents and guardians hand their precious children over to trained professionals every day so that those children can learn, socialize, and experience typical daily life.

 But because many of these autistic children are not able to fully communicate, we cannot hear the experiences they endure.
 And then we get reports like this one, on September 18, 2019.
-In it, a middle-school student in Kentucky was seen on video being dragged down a hallway and kicking him.
+In it, a middle-school student in Kentucky was seen on video being dragged down a hallway by adults; they were kicking him.

 Here’s the video of the incident.